 9. Are any Ph.D. level courses offered in the summer sessions?

 Since we expect our students to be actively involved in research there are courses that are designed for independent research that could be completed during the summer months and would count towards the credit total.

-We hope to graduate our students within 5 years.
-However, the actual number of years required depends on several factors, including the length of the “qualifying” phase for students who do not have an academic background in Business, and type and field of research undertaken.
+We hope to graduate our students within five years.
+However, the actual number of years required depends on several factors, including the length of the “qualifying” phase for students who do not have an academic background in business, and type and field of research undertaken.
 Currently, students take between four and seven years to complete the program.

 Depending on the research topic, the field of study, and the type of research undertaken, the thesis typically takes one to two years to research, write and defend.

 Students generally find a thesis supervisor by taking seminars, attending program social functions, taking part in department presentations and workshops, learning about faculty research interests through the Howe School of Technology Mangement's website and research bulletins, and through personal contact with faculty members while working as a research assistant or just discussing research ideas.